Account settings and security

 Phare now has a Discord community, because sometimes you just want to drop a quick message, rant about a bug, or throw out a wild feature idea explained in a meme.

 Join to chat about Phare, share feedback, report issues, or just see what’s brewing.
-It's also the best place to talk to the guy that write the code, and bully him into adding a dark mode (please don’t).
+It's also the best place to talk to the guy who writes the code and tease him about adding a dark mode (please don’t).

-Jump in, say hi, and let’s have fun: [https://phare.io/discord](https://phare.io/discord)
+Jump in, say hi, and have fun: [https://phare.io/discord](https://phare.io/discord)

 ## Preview regions